constellation-daq/Constellation/docs/manual/concepts/logging.md

 // Logging a message with the given level:
 LOG(INFO) << Received configuration";

-// Logging a message only once (e.g. in a loop) LOG_ONCE(WARNING) << "This message appears only once even if the statement "
+// Logging a message only once (e.g. in a loop):
+LOG_ONCE(WARNING) << "This message appears only once even if the statement "
                   << "is executed many times";